Florida Department of Corrections: Criticism

 There have been several recorded cases of corruption and prisoner abuse in the Florida Department of Corrections.

-In 2007, the state faced lawsuits alleging "excessive as well as "malicious and sadistic" use of pepper spray," and "that its prisons subject too many inmates, including the mentally ill, to a prisoner 'warehousing' culture of unlawfully extreme isolation and deprivation, usually with little or no rehabilitation efforts to prevent recidivism."
+In 2007, the state faced lawsuits alleging "excessive as well as 'malicious and sadistic' use of pepper spray," and "that its prisons subject too many inmates, including the mentally ill, to a prisoner 'warehousing' culture of unlawfully extreme isolation and deprivation, usually with little or no rehabilitation efforts to prevent recidivism."

 In 2010, there was a 10-count federal indictment against sixteen individuals connected with the FDC, eleven of whom were corrections officers at the Glades Correctional Institution.
 The charges included "nine counts of attempting to possess cocaine with intent to distribute."
-The indictment alleges that the defendants "allegedly agreed to transport and did in fact transport on multiple occasions what they believed to be multi-kilo quantities of cocaine from the undercover warehouses in Miami-Dade County to locations in West Palm Beach." and that the defendants allegedly received a combined total of $145,000 through the drug scheme.
+The indictment alleges that the defendants "allegedly agreed to transport and did in fact transport on multiple occasions what they believed to be multi-kilo quantities of cocaine from the undercover warehouses in Miami-Dade County to locations in West Palm Beach", and that the defendants allegedly received a combined total of $145,000 through the drug scheme.

 In 2010, two correctional officers at the Lancaster Correctional Institution were charged with malicious battery and cruel or inhumane punishment after an inmate collapsed in the exercise yard during routine drills.
 An investigation discovered that the correctional officers forced the inmate to perform strenuous exercises in the sand, heat and provided no water breaks while denying his request for medical help and failed to call for emergency help after the inmate collapsed.
 The inmate was in critical condition, but has since recovered.

-Press reports indicate that in June 2012, a mentally ill prisoner was forced into a locked shower by staff at Dade Correctional Institution.
+In 2014, a series of investigative reports from the Miami-Herald revealed that in June 2012, a mentally ill prisoner was forced into a locked shower by staff at Dade Correctional Institution.
 After more than an hour in the hot water, Darren Rainey died from his injuries.
-The investigation is not yet complete.
+In 2017, Miami-Dade State Attorney Katherine Fernández Rundle chose not to charge the correctional officers involved, citing the results of the autopsy and inconsistent witness statements.
+Nonetheless, FDC and the State of Florida settled with Rainey's family for $4.5 million in 2018.